Lung Nodules

 Should You Be Concerned About Lung Nodules?

 If your doctor discovers that you have a lung nodule, you might be alarmed.
 After all, some lung nodules can be cancerous.
 However, according to pulmonologist James Finigan, MD, learning about a lung nodule isn’t a reason to panic.
-“They're super common,” said Dr. Finigan.
+“They're very common,” said Dr. Finigan.
 “And many times they’re benign.
 However, it’s always important for us to check.
 Most nodules are not cancerous but will get some kind of follow-up.
 And the reason is that a benign nodule often looks identical to a small lung cancer, so it’s important for us to investigate.”

 What Is a Lung Nodule?